 White vinegar can be used as an alternative to other chemicals when cleaning your above ground pool liner.
 Since it is a mild acid, it will help to remove stains and debris from the liner.
 Like you would with bleach, apply the vinegar with a sponge, put it all over the liner, and then scrub it with a brush.
 Other household supplies that can be used to clean your pool liner include baking soda and dish soap.

-Cleaning your above ground pool after you drain it may seem like a momentous task, but the reality is that it could not be any simpler.
+Cleaning your above ground pool after you drain it may seem like a momentous task, but the reality is that it could not be any simpler, especially cleaning small pools without a filter.
 You only need a bucket of bleach and some cleaning supplies to wash and scrub your pool liner to get it nice and clean.
 So don’t feel too overwhelmed if you feel like you have a big task ahead of you.
 With these simple steps outlined above, you will have a clean and sparkling pool liner that is ready to be used again.